 Petersen, 27, admitted his decision could be politically damaging in the next election cycle, as voters in his district supported the marriage ban by a narrow majority.

-While he declined Wednesday to elaborate on his support of last year’s anti-gay marriage amendment, Petersen acknowledged that having a gay father-in-law has since influenced his thinking.“It’s an issue where we all travel on our own path,” Petersen said.
+While he declined Wednesday to elaborate on his support of last year’s anti-gay marriage amendment, Petersen acknowledged that having a gay father-in-law has since influenced his thinking.

 On Wednesday, Republican activist Andy Parrish blasted Petersen in an email fundraising pitch for his political committee, A Stronger Minnesota.
 The group “holds ‘Republicans’ like Petersen accountable for straying from traditional Minnesota values,” wrote Parrish, who helped run last fall’s unsuccessful campaign to pass the gay marriage ban.